chaoge525/soafee_demo/documentation/contributing.rst

     ./tools/build/doc-build.py

-The documentation build should be used to validate each commit for contributions that update the project's documentation, to ensure that the contribution introduces no documentation build failures or warnings.

-The rendered documentation itself should be checked for formatting problems introduced by the contribution.
-To do this, simply open and explore the generated documentation by accessing ``public/index.html`` in a web browser.
+The generated documentation can be accessed by opening ``public/index.html`` in a web browser.

 For further information about the parameters, call the help function of the
 script: